 Renewable energy gross margin.
-Renewable energy gross margin decreased from 20.5% in 2010 to 17.3% in 2011 primarily due to maintenance expenses at several of our renewable energy plants, approximately \$1.8 million in start-up costs for Savannah River O&M incurred during the fourth quarter of 2011 for which we will not recognize corresponding revenue until the first quarter of 2012; and integrated-PV inventory adjustments of \$0.8 million.
-Renewable energy gross margin decreased from 24.4% in 2009 to 20.5% in 2010 due primarily to a shift in revenue mix toward implementation projects, which generally have lower gross margins than small scale infrastructure and integrated-PV sales.
+Renewable energy gross margin increased from 17.3% in 2011 to 18.7% in 2012 primarily due to small-scale infrastructure and integrated PV.
+Renewable energy gross margin decreased from 20.5% in 2010 to 17.3% in 2011 primarily due to maintenance expenses at several of our renewable energy plants, approximately \$1.8 million in start-up costs for Savannah River O&M incurred during the fourth quarter of 2011 for which we did not recognize corresponding revenue until the first quarter of 2012; and integrated-PV inventory adjustments of \$0.8 million.